narynbekkyzy/exercise3-comp305/README.md

 Descriptions of classes
 -
-Input Validator: The input validator is where most of our teams code went.
-This is the class that has the requirements for
+Input Validator: The main class where most of our team’s validation logic is implemented.
+This class contains multiple static methods that check whether user input meets specific criteria.
+Each method corresponds to a different form field, such as name, password, phone number, description, and more.
+The validations cover requirements like:

-Input Validator Test:
+Input Validator Test: Contains all the unit tests written using JUnit to ensure that the validation methods in InputValidator work correctly.

 How to Use: